Psychology, The Limbic System And Chronic Musculoskeletal Pain

 Mood can directly alter the pain experience.
 In a study of 65 patients, pain tolerance but not ratings was significantly affected by reading depressive, neutral or positive statements.
 With positive statements increasing pain tolerance and the converse true for negative statements .
 This highlights just how important attitude is in hardiness in dealing with musculoskeletal symptoms.
 This may be heavily influence by personality type.

 Personality plays an important part in how someone handles a musculoskeletal dysfunction.
 McFadden and Woitalla report on a patient with four different personalities who reported different function and pain on visual analogue scale and McGill pain questionnaire in each personality.
 Personality type is associated with coping ability and is strongly associated with the severity of symptoms.
 For example patients with facial pain and headaches score higher on the Minnesota Multiphasic Personality Inventory, compared to patients with intracapsular temporomandibular joint disorders .
 Type D or the “distressed personality”, is especially sensitive to musculoskeletal symptoms.
 Mils et al compared the symptoms of cancer survivors with Type D personality with the remainder of 3080 subjects.
 19% had Type D personality and they reported more back pain and osteoarthritis during the study.
 Similarly, in 5012 students aged 15-18, the 10.4% of boys and 14.6% of girls with Type D personality were twice as likely to have musculoskeletal pain, and five times more likely to have psychosomatic symptoms .
+In addition, if you have questions about musculoskeletal conditions, you may want to visit sites like https://www.hingehealth.com/blog/digital-health-benefits-musculoskeletal-conditions/ for more info.
 Furthermore in borderline personality disorder the key differences compared with controls on neuroimaging are found in the limbic system .
 Specifically areas that control and regulate emotions show hypometabolism and limbic regions show hypermetabolism when activated.
 The amygdala in particular shows hypermetabolism in response to emotive images compared with controls.

 The amygdala helps mediate the reciprocal relationship between chronic pain and negative affective states such as fear and anxiety.
 The amygdala has a known role in emotions and affective disorders, and it is now implicated in pain modulation and emotional responses to pain .
 The lateral capsular division of the central nucleus of the amygdala is know as the nocciceptive amygdala, and appears to integrate internal and external environmental information with nocciceptive input.
 The amygdala can facilitate and inhibit pain at different levels of the pain neuraxis.